Course Outline

 A Brief Introduction to MATLAB for Government

-Objectives: Provide an overview of what MATLAB is, its components, and its applications in government settings.
+Objectives: Provide an overview of what MATLAB is, its components, and its applications for government users.

 • An Example: C vs. MATLAB